 Connect the gas or electrical sources, as applicable:

-- Restore power to the water heater circuit, for an electric heater.
-For a gas heater, make sure the main... gas valve is opened and confirm that the pilot igniter is working properly, following the manufacturer's directions.
+For an electric water heater, restore power to the water heater circuit by turning the circuit breaker back on.
+For a gas heater, make sure the main gas valve is opened and confirm that the pilot igniter is working properly, following the manufacturer's directions.

-- Set the thermostat on the water heater to a temperature between 110 and 125 degrees F, as desired (120 degrees F is standard) and let the water in the tank come up to temperature.
+Set the thermostat on the water heater to a temperature between 110 and 125 degrees Fahrenheit, as desired (120 degrees is recommended), and let the water in the tank come up to temperature.